MelsovEZ/web-blog/README.md

 ## P.S.

 The project was very simple, and this time I decided to focus on depth rather than breadth, eliminating all bugs and smoothing out the rough edges.
 I think I could have implemented authentication if I hadn't accidentally formatted my disk yesterday with the `sudo rm -rf` command, haha.
 I just wanted to clear out a folder, but I accidentally wrote the wrong symbol and deleted all the data from the disk, lmao.
+I could also deploy the app Vercel and Render, but unfortunately I don't have the time.

 <img src="https://github.com/MelsovEZ/web-blog/blob/master/public/hudson.gif" alt="There was a lot left in me..." height="400">